armory/docs/content/en/cd-as-a-service/setup/gh-action.md

 For this scenario:

 1. You created secrets called `CDAAS_CLIENT_ID` AND `CDAAS_CLIENT_SECRET`.
-1. Your `deployment.yaml` file is in the root of your repo.
+1. Your `deployment.yaml` file is in the `deployments` directory of your repo.
 1. You want to deploy when a pull request is merged to the `main` branch.
 1. You want the Armory GitHub Action to run until it receives a final deployment status from CD-as-a-Service.
-1. You want to print the output from the Armory GitHub Action in a separate step.
+1. You want to print the output from the Armory GitHub Action in a separate job step.

 Your workflow file contents looks like this: